Found orphaned neonatal kittens and want to help?

 Underage kittens (less than 8 weeks old) are at an extremely HIGH RISK at crowded shelters and rescues where disease can spread quickly and adversely affect these vulnerable animals, sometimes fatally.

-Our local public intake facilities in Shelby and Rush counties do an incredible job of saving lives. but they need our help!
+Our local public intake facilities in Shelby, Rush, Decatur, Johnson, and Bartholomew counties do an incredible job of saving lives. but they need our help!
 There is simply not enough room to house. treat. and adopt out all of the kittens in need.
 When there is no more space. kittens are at high risk of euthanasia.

 By supporting you as Good Samaritans who agree to nurture the kittens of the community cats. we reduce the number of cats outside and increase the number of spayed and neutered cats.
 In addition. more cats end up in loving homes.